rails/rails/guides/source/api_documentation_guidelines.md

 Choose meaningful examples that depict and cover the basics as well as interesting points or gotchas.

-Use two spaces to indent chunks of code--that is, for markup purposes, two spaces with respect to the left margin.
+For proper rendering, indent code by two spaces from the left margin.
 The examples themselves should use [Rails coding conventions](contributing_to_ruby_on_rails.html#follow-the-coding-conventions).

 Short docs do not need an explicit "Examples" label to introduce snippets; they just follow paragraphs: